sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-manipulation/README.md

 ## `.innerHTML`

-If we have several HTML elements to add to something, we can do them all at once with `.innerHTML`:
+If you have several HTML elements to add to something, you can do them all at once with `.innerHTML`:

 ```js
 const user = document.createElement("div")